 Now, after the creativity, begin to narrow down the field.
 What would make this an attractive proposition for their business.
 Put yourself in their shoes and think, “What’s in it for me?”
 After some thought, the restaurant owner might come up with these ideas:

 Performing Musicians—An opportunity to get more people exposed to their music, promotional materials with their name and contact information on them.

 Food Service Companies—Brand loyalty from our restaurant, press releases mentioning their name.

 Politicians—A group of loyal restaurant customers that will consider voting for them, being perceived as promoting the local economy by association with local businesses.

 Hospitals—An opportunity to present their nutrition and fitness programs, promotional materials with their name and contact information.

 In part two of how to leverage partnerships we’ll delve into…

 Preparing for the Meeting

 After the Event, Keep Connected

-Stay tuned to the Nova Custom Label Printing blog for the next chapter of this article…
+Stay tuned to the Nova Custom Label Printing blog for part two of leveraging partnerships…